dwilliams304/job-board/README.md

 ## Purpose

-This project is NOT for commercial/public use.
+This project is not for commercial/public use.
 This is simply as a personal challenge to create a fully functional full-stack application using TypeScript, and .NET Core.
 I wanted to learn tech that I have previously not used like TypeScript.
 While I have familiarity with JavaScript and more statically typed languages (C#), I have not previously used TypeScript extensively, and have never used C# in a web development environment.

 &nbsp;
 ## Dev Notes